Laboratory-of-Oncology-Epigenomics/FAOSTAT-agrochemical-data-analysis/README.md

 ## Requirements

-It should all be automatically downloaded and installed, but if it isn't, the libraries used where:
+It should all be automatically downloaded and installed, but if it isn't, the libraries used were:

 1. **here** (for file path management and organization)
 2. **tidyverse** (for data manipulation and visualization)